9 Great Tips to Survive Driving in Fog

 When driving in fog you should keep your vehicle visible to keep yourself, your passengers, and other drivers safe on unclear roads.
 To do this, always keep your headlights on at all times.
 Your daytime running lights will not provide the necessary brightness to become visible through the fog.
 To stay seen by all drivers and pedestrians, keep your headlights on and activate your fog lights if you have them.

-Some may think turning on their high beams can make the road more visible, but this could be further from the truth.
+Some may think turning on their high beams can make the road more visible, but this is not something you should do.
 High beam lights can reflect off the fog, causing glare, and flashing bright lights into the side and rear-view mirrors of surrounding drivers.
 When driving in fog, you should stick to utilizing your low beam lights in these conditions.
 If your standard headlights are proving to be inefficient, you may want to consider replacing them at a reputable mechanic.

 In foggy conditions, it’s important to follow road lines with your eyes.
 Drivers are naturally attracted to light and may find themselves steering solely based on this.
 While other vehicle lights can sometimes be used as reference points, positioning your vehicle properly within the lines is a great way to ensure your safety.

 Keeping a safe following distance will ensure you have enough time to react to uncertain situations.
 As drivers are attracted to light, cars tend to bunch up to help them navigate foggy roads.
-Avoid this by keeping a following distance of 5 seconds or longer, as opposed to 3 seconds under normal conditions.
+Avoid this by maintaining a following distance of 5 seconds or more, as opposed to the recommended 3-second following distance in ideal conditions.

 Cruise control takes a lot of power out of the hands of the driver by accelerating and keeping the speed of the vehicle on its own.
 While this is a great luxury and convenience feature under normal circumstances, foggy weather is the worst time to have the option activated.
 When driving in fog, you should always keep cruise control off, drive slowly, maintain full control of your vehicle.